 1/2 cup extra virgin olive oil

 2 tablespoons fresh lime juice

 1/2 teaspoon honey (my "tweak")

 1/2 cup diced mango

-1/2 cup chopped peanuts or cashews
+1/2 cup chopped roasted cashews

 Bring a large pot of salted water to a boil.
 Add shrimp and cook 3 - 4 minutes, until they turn pink.
 Drain, run under cold water, peel and devein.